IMF raises China growth forecast but warns on debt

-BEIJING (AP) — The International Monetary Fund on Monday raised its growth forecast for China but warned that rising debt which has prompted concern about the country’s finances increases the risk of a sharper slowdown.
+BEIJING (AP) — The International Monetary Fund on Monday raised its growth forecast for China but warned rising debt that has prompted concern about the country’s finances increase the risk of a sharper slowdown.

 The world’s second-largest economy should expand by 6.5 percent this year, the IMF said in a report.
 That is up by 0.3 percentage points from the agency’s last forecast in October.